An algorithm for random signed 3-SAT with Intervals: Introduction

 \section{Introduction}

-Let $M$ be a (usually finite) set, $\mathcal S$ a set of subsets of $M$, and $k$ a positive integer.
-For the \textit{signed $k$-satisfiability problem,} or \textit{signed $k$-SAT,} one is given as input a finite set of variables $X$ and a formula in \textit{signed conjunctive normal form (CNF)}.
-This means that there is a list of \textit{clauses}, each of which is a conjunction ($\land$) of \textit{(signed) literals} of the form $\avar \in \anS$ where $\avar$ is a variable in $X$ and the ``sign'' $\anS$ is a set in $\mathcal S$.
-The question is then whether there exists a satisfying \textit{interpretation,} i.e., an assignment of values to the variables such that each of the clauses is satisfied.
+Let $M$ be a (usually finite) set, $\mathcal S$ a set of subsets of $M$, and $X$ a set of variables.
+A \textit{(signed) literal} is the pair $(\avar,\anS)\in X\times \mathcal S$, which we will denote as $\avar \in \anS$, and for a positive integer $k$, a \textit{$k$-clause} (or simply clause) is the disjunction ($\lor$) of at most $k$ literals.
+The conjunction ($\land$) of finitely many $k$-clauses is called the \textit{signed $k$ conjunctive normal form ($k$-CNF)}.
+In this setting the central question is the \textit{signed $k$-satisfiability problem}, or \textit{signed $k$-SAT}, which asks for a satisfying \textit{interpretation}, that is, an assignment of values to the variables such that in each clause there is at least one literal $(\avar,\anS)$ for which $\avar$ takes a value in $\anS$.

 This setting includes as a special case the classical satisfiability (SAT) problem.
 There, one chooses for $M$ the 2-element set $\{\TRUE,\FALSE\}$ and $\mathcal S=\{\{\TRUE\}, \{\FALSE\}\}$.
 In case $M$ is an ordered set (a chain) and the set $\mathcal S$ is the set of all intervals in $M$, we speak of \textit{Interval SAT}, or \textit{iSAT}.
 In our contribution, we set $M:=[0,1]$, because this includes all iSAT settings with finite $M$.
-It is related to the study of random interval graphs~\cite{Scheinerman88,JusticzScheinermanWinkler90}.
-As is usually done in the context of SAT, we speak of $k$-iSAT, if each clause comprises $k$ literals.
+In particular, we consider formulas of the type

+where, for all $i=1,\ldots,t$, $\mathcal J_i$, with $|\mathcal J_i|\leq 3$, is an index set of variables in $X$, and $\texttt{I}_j^i \subseteq [0,1]$ are intervals for all $i$ and $j$.
+Then, an interpretation of a clause $i$ is satisfying if there is a variable $\avar_j$ taking a value in the interval $\texttt{I}_j^i$.
+Identifying a satisfying interpretation of the complete 3-CNF is related to the study of random interval graphs~\cite{Scheinerman88,JusticzScheinermanWinkler90}.
 Our notation and terminology on signed SAT follows~\cite{ChepoiCreignouHermannSalzer10}.

 Signed SAT problems originated in the area of so-called multi-valued logic~\cite{lukasiewicz:20}, where variables can take a (usually finite) number of so-called \textit{truth values}, not just $\TRUE$ or $\FALSE$.
 Work on signed CNF formulas started in earnest with the work of H\"ahnle and Many\`a and their coauthors.
 We refer the reader to the survey paper~\cite{BeckertHaehnleManya99}, and the references therein.